 but our hate is turning our own days and nights into a hellish turmoil.”

-The reason why it is usually not enough to simply decide to forgive is that forgiveness is not an intellectual process.
+It is usually not enough to simply decide to forgive because forgiveness is not an intellectual process.
 The conscious decision to forgive is only the first step.
 Forgiveness happens at the level of the heart and includes our subconscious mind.

 - Those who inflicted the suffering